Valuations and valuation appeals

-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is normally set by the valuation officers of the Valuation Office Agency (VOA), an agency of the Inland Revenue.
-It draws up and maintains a full list of all the rateable values, which are available on the website at www.voa.gov.uk
+All non-domestic properties have a rateable value, other than those deemed exempt, for business rates.
+The value is normally set by the Valuation Office Agency (VOA), of the Inland Revenue.
+The VOA draws-up, and maintains, a full list of all the rateable values, these are available on the Valuation Office Agency website.

 If you have reason to believe your rateable value is incorrect, you can check, challenge, and appeal it, follow the instructions provided on the link below:

 - check your business rates valuation, following the instructions on: review and confirm the facts about your property held by the VOA

 - challenge it - if you feel the value is incorrect, once the facts are established, you must explain why you believe your valuation is wrong

 You must complete a check and challenge before an appeal on your rateable value is possible.